📦 FREE shipping on orders over £25 | Call us on 0333 123 0880

 What's going on here?

 But maybe we have also fallen for one of the Devil's lies.
 He would love us to shut up about Jesus.
 He would love us to think that the world hates us, and that people will bite off our heads if we dare to mention Jesus to them.
 He would love us to have a bunker mentality in churches where we cut ourselves off from relating to the world.
-And when we buy into a media-fuelled mentality which says "nobody likes us, everybody hates us", we're much more likely stay in the cosy security of our fellowships and fail to reach out with the gospel of hope.
+And when we buy into a media-fuelled mentality which says "nobody likes us, everybody hates us," we're much more likely to stay in the cosy security of our fellowships and fail to reach out with the gospel of hope.

 In fact, the opposite is true.
 Just one in eight of the people who know a Christian as family, friend, neighbour or work colleague has a negative view of their faith in Christ.
 The vast majority actually like us – and think very positive things about us.